Financial Aid

 Satisfactory Academic Progress (SAP)

-At the University of St. Thomas all students applying for federal financial aid must meet the satisfactory academic progress guidelines as established and in accordance with regulations.
+At the University of St. Thomas, all students applying for federal financial aid must meet the satisfactory academic progress guidelines as established and be in accordance with regulations.
 Students should be aware that their entire academic record will be considered when determining eligibility for financial aid regardless of whether aid has previously been awarded.
-However, once a degree is earned a student’s previous academic record will not be considered when determining academic progress.
 The University’s satisfactory academic progress guidelines have all elements and components of the regulation.
 This policy is as follows:

 Satisfactory academic progress for financial aid purposes is defined as meeting all of the following: